What does it mean to 'strip' cloth diapers? How do you strip cloth diapers? Is it really necessary? Do you need to do it?

 Place clean diapers in the washing machine and run several HOT washes with NO detergent.
 Simple, easy and effective.

-Option #2 - An RLR Strip (great overall, especially good for mineral deposit residue due to hard water conditions and will improve dingy diapers)
+Option #2 - An RLR Strip (great overall, especially good for mineral deposit residue due to hard water conditions or for ammonia smells and will improve dingy diapers too)

 - Place 12-16 clean diapers in the bathtub